hsf-training/hsf-training-ssh-webpage/_episodes/05-Kerberos.md

  > Keberos is a network authentication protocol.
 It is designed to provide a secure identification verification for more insecure networks.
  > Keberos was developed by MIT in the 1980s as part of Project Athena.
- > It is based on symmetric key cryptography and uses a thurd party called the key distribution center (KDC) to authenticate users and services.
+ > It is based on symmetric key cryptography and uses a third party called the Key Distribution Center (KDC) to authenticate users and services.
- > This is a commonly used in a single sign-on (SSO) systems, but we will go over macOS, Windows, and Linux systems.
  ---

 ---
 ## How does Kerberos work?
 Keberos works by using a tickets system.
 It begins by having a user login with kinit.
-The user starts by sending their username to the Authentication Server (AS) in the KDC.
-The AS then sends back a ticket-granting ticket (TGT) and a session key.
+The user starts by sending their username to the Authentication Server (AS) in the Key Distribution Center.
+The Authentication Server then sends back a ticket-granting ticket (TGT) and a session key.
 The Ticket-Granting Ticket secret key is usually derived from the user's password.

-The user then uses the TGT to access the SSH protocol.
-The client will use the TGT to request a service ticket from the TGS (or KDC).
+The user then uses the ticket-granting-service to access the SSH protocol.
+The client will use the ticket-granting-service to request a service ticket from the ticket-granting-service (or Key Distribution Center).
-The TGS will then return with a service ticket which will be encrypted and will be valid for the desrired service.
+The ticket-granting-service will then return with a service ticket which will be encrypted and will be valid for the desrired service.

 To connect, the client will the present the service ticket and the